tozd/gitlab-config/testdata/protected_branches.md

 }
 ```

-Users on GitLab Premium or higher also see
+Users on GitLab Premium or Ultimate also see
 the `user_id` and `group_id` parameters:

 Example response: